From rough path estimates to multilevel Monte Carlo: Probabilistic convergence results for RDEs

 In the following subsection, we will establish $L^p$-convergence rates for step-$N$ Euler approximations based on the entire Gaussian rough paths, i.e. schemes involving iterated (random) integrals up to order $N$.
-Although these schemes are hard to implement (the distributions of the iterated integrals are in general not known) it will serve as a stepping stone to more simple schemes.
 We continue by giving $L^p$-rates for the Wong-Zakai theorem in the Gaussian case.
 Putting together both results, we can give $L^p$ convergence rates for an (easy-to-implement) simplified Euler scheme presented first in \cite{DNT12}.
-We will see that the (sharp) almost sure convergence rates obtained in \cite{FR12a} also hold in $L^p$.
+We will see that the (sharp) almost sure convergence rates obtained in \cite{FR14} also hold in $L^p$.